thzandvl/xbox-shipping/ABAPSDKSetup.md

 The results are put within a structure which 'represents' the json message we want to send out.

 #### Convert to JSON
-Here I'm using the `/ui2/cl_json=>serialize` which provides a convenient method to convert an ABAP structure into json.
+The `/ui2/cl_json=>serialize` class provides a convenient method to convert an ABAP structure into json.

 ```
     ...